hpc-carpentry/hpc-carpentry.github.io/_posts/2019/05/2019-05-16-equity-inclusion-accessibility-roadmap.md

 Read below about how we are thinking about equity, inclusion, and accessibility, and how to get involved in developing our roadmap.

-# Recognizing the Need for Focused Attention
+# Recognising the Need for Focused Attention

 There is an adage that reads, “honesty is the best policy.”
 Well, if I’m being honest we have scaled tremendously over the past three years since I was hired to lead assessment for Data Carpentry.
 In that time, we have managed to:
 - Onboard [Regional Coordinators](https://carpentries.org/blog/2019/03/regionalcoordinators/) in Australia, Canada, New Zealand, and the United Kingdom to support local community building.